 This playful and unexpected prayer/poem makes fun of my own seriousness about writing prayers and liturgy.
-And I need a break from the intensity of affairs in both my allegiances, Israel and the U.S. This prayer includes a line from Psalm 100: “Serve Adonai with gladness…” See also “For the Gift of Laughter.”
+And I need a break from the intensity of affairs in both my allegiances, Israel and the U.S. This prayer appears in This Joyous Soul: A New Voice for Ancient Yearnings and includes a line from Psalm 100: “Serve Adonai with gladness…”

 Wouldn’t it be fun,

 To secretly slip a goofy prayer

 Inside the siddur,